What is Cohort Analysis and How to Improve Retention? Cohort Report in Google Analytics

 From the screenshot above, it’s clear that from December 30 through January 5, 6,604 new users logged on to the site.
 A week later, only 4.47% of them returned to the site; after two weeks, 2.32% returned, and so on.

-In general, cohort analysis in Google Analytics helps you understand your data in more detail.
 For example, you might see that sales per quarter are growing due to the inflow of new customers.
 However, if you dig deeper and look at the report by weeks, you may notice that sales in all groups fall sharply on the sixth week.
 Now you know when to launch remarketing.

-Cohort reports in Google Sheets
+Cohort analysis in Google Sheets

 Cohort report data structure